percona/everest/README.md

 - Automate backups
 - Ensure data security

-If you'd like to get a complete understanding of the features offered by Percona Everest, click on this [link](https://percona.community/projects/everest/).
+[Discover all the features and capabilities of Percona Everest](<(https://percona.community/projects/everest/)>) and see how it can transform your database management experience.

 ## Documentation